Oric4ever/VM8-System/README.md

 1. Download the virtual machine for Linux and compile it (make).
 It should work without modification on Linux, Android (in Termux), Windows (with Cygwin).

-2. Download the system.dsk in the same directory as the virtual machine interpreters, it is an image of a FAT32 filesystem with my current small operating system pre-installed in it.
+2. Download the zipped system disk and extract it (system.dsk) in the same directory as the virtual machine interpreters, it is an image of a FAT32 filesystem with my current small operating system pre-installed in it.
 You can check the contents of this image:

 - file system.dsk reveals it has 128 reserved sectors (the system image is installed in the reserved sectors), apart from this it is a normal FAT32 filesystem.
 - you can access the contents with the mtools on Linux, or mount this disk image (e.g sudo mount -o loop system.dsk /mnt).
 For convenience, this repository has shows all the files of this disk.